Management of high risk children and young people (youth justice)

 - ensures that the child or young person’s participation and expression of views are encouraged and supported.

-Youth justice regional manager:
+Youth justice site manager:

 - meets with the youth justice supervisor on a weekly basis to formally review and sign off the High Risk Register as current and that risks are being mitigated as required